Last Sunday in Washington DC may have been a scene from The Longest Yard: where the team revolts on its star quarterback.

 When a reporter asked a team official about this, the hosts said they would be ‘blackballed.’

-If they continue to “fix” the games, these players may very well get their wish.
-You can bet that Vegas will pay close attention in the coming week, as will fantasy sports players.
+If players continue to politically “fix” games, these players may very well get their wish.
+You can bet that Vegas betters will pay close attention in the coming weeks, as will fantasy sports players.